-Here’s some mindfulness training – which brings more daily happiness!
+Here’s some mindfulness tools – which brings more daily happiness!
 Read on…

 My son Ari and I were heading to daycare the other day – the same exact route we always go.

 Yep.
 Every day, we stroller down the same street to get there.

 I like to talk with him, as we stroller – always pointing out things to notice.